yahoojapan/k2hash/developer.md

 - K2HQueue::K2HQueue
   Create a queue object by specifying the K2HShm object, FIFO / LIFO.
 At the time of generation, operation (writing etc.) to K2HASH data is not performed.
 You can specify the mask of the Builtin attribute as an argument (usually this argument is never used).
 - K2HQueue::Init
-  nitialize the queue object by specifying the K2HShm object.
+  initialize the queue object by specifying the K2HShm object.
 Operation (writing etc.) to K2HASH data is not performed at the time of initialization.
 You can specify the mask of the Builtin attribute as an argument (usually this argument is never used).
 - K2HQueue::Init
   Initialize the queue object with a prefix.
 Operation (writing etc.) to K2HASH data is not performed at the time of initialization.
 You can specify the mask of the Builtin attribute as an argument (usually this argument is never used).
 - K2HQueue::IsEmpty